novatechflow/kafscale/architecture.md

   </svg>
 </div>

 Consumers request data from brokers.
 Brokers resolve the segment offset, check the LRU cache, and fetch from S3 on cache miss.
-Read-ahead prefetches likely-needed segments.
+Read-ahead prefetch is bounded and best-effort to avoid memory pressure.

 ## Segment format